If you are not in the mood for a story, feel free to jump to the FastMail review section down below.

 Labelling wildcard emails use To address

 - One of the main benefits of having a custom domain email for me is to be able to use any email address with that domain and all the emails go into one single mailbox.
 It is very handy so I can use different email addresses for different services/websites without any pre-setup required.It does create a challenge to identify which email is for which address when looking at the mailbox.
-So in Google, I built an App Scripts to automatically label incoming emails with the email address from To address.FastMail doesn't support this out of the box.
-However, they do support Sieve code and it seems to be powerful enough to do the things I wanted.
+So in Google, I built App Scripts to automatically label incoming emails with the email address from To address.FastMail doesn't support this out of the box.
+However, they do support the Sieve code and it seems to be powerful enough to do the things I wanted.
 The problem is that I have never heard of it before and am still figuring out how to write the script.
 I am also trying to get help from their Support for this.
 Anyway, this wouldn't be a big issue if it can't be done automatically.
 I can always manually set up the rules afterwards.

 Couldn't figure out a way to search for emails without any labels assigned yet...Use "in:Archive" in search would give all emails with any labels!